dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### PREFER making declarations private.

-A public declaration in a library&mdash;either top level or in a class&mdash;is a signal that other libraries can and should access that member.
+A public declaration in a library—either top level or in a class—is a signal that other libraries can and should access that member.
 It is also a commitment on your library's part to support that and behave properly when it happens.